 Amy Miner, LCMHC

-Amy Miner, LCMHC is a creative therapist who joined Youth Care in 2013 after a twenty-year career in law enforcement.
+Amy Miner, LCMHC is a creative therapist who joined Youth Care in 2013 after a ten-year career in law enforcement.
 Her time as a patrol officer and detective fueled her desire to shift focus from addressing the crises alone to the healing and growth that can follow.

 “Life is messy.
 Humans are messy.
 When we embrace this hard truth, we no longer need to be afraid of (or ashamed of) ‘the messy’; we can thrive in spite of it.
 This is particularly true for teens and their parents when they face ‘messy’ together.
 It is such an honor to be a part of that journey.
 These kids keep me young at heart and teach me something new every day.
 I believe in the value of therapy and even more in the kids and families we serve.”